chrislee12189/T1A3/readme.md

 # INSTALLATION STEPS:
 To install and run this program:
 - Create a new directory on your terminal  ("mkdir" followed by the name you want to call the directory)
-- Once this new directory is created, copy the link above (my github repository clone link)
+- Once this new directory is created,  navigate into it with : cd new_directory_name
+- Once in the directory, copy the link above (my github repository clone link)
 - Paste git@github.com:chrislee12189/T1A3.git into your terminal and hit enter
 - Wait for the repository to clone
 - The command python3 main2.py will execute the program. (**NOTE:** command may also "python main2.py)
+- If you are running this using bash, the command to execute the program will be: ./run_movie.sh
-- The program will begin from the main menu.
-You can navigate through menu options using the numeric number associated with the menu option. ie 1.Print options = press "1" and click enter
+- The program will begin and prompt you about the help file.
+From the main menu, you can navigate through menu options using the numeric number associated with the menu option. ie 1.Print options = press "1" and click enter

 # DEPENDENCIES/REQUIREMENTS/SYSTEM HARDWARE
 - There is no minimum hardware requirements needed to run this app